 - Minimizing the number of patients in our office at any given time to abide by social distancing guidelines.

-- Had contact with someone who traveled outside the US and was/is now sick
+- You have had contact with someone who traveled outside the US and was/is now sick

-- Had contact with someone who was diagnosed with the novel coronavirus or the flu
+- You have had contact with someone who was diagnosed with the novel coronavirus or the flu or awaiting test results

 - American Red Cross Blood Drive: Find A Location